Skip to main content

 Voucher

 We use vouchers when a company or person invoices us for goods or services.
-Please do not agree to pay an individual money unless they have already gone through the Independent Contractor process.
 We must have received the goods or services to pay the invoice.
 Documentation should go to your administrative assistant.

 Purchase Order